lucciffer/ComputerVision/README.md

 # ComputerVision
-Source codes,files,projects related to computer vision.
+Source codes,files,projects related to computer vision projects.

 Make sure to read the READMEs for instructions for the projects.